Nur Jahan

-Nur Jahan (lit.
-'Light of the world'; 31 May 1577 – 18 December 1645), born Mehr-un-Nissa, was the twentieth wife and chief consort of the Mughal emperor Jahangir.
+Nur Jahan (نورجهان; 31 May 1577 – 18 December 1645), born Mehr-un-Nissa, was the twentieth wife and chief consort of the Mughal emperor Jahangir.

 More decisive and proactive than her husband, Nur Jahan is considered by certain historians to have been the real power behind the throne for more than a decade.
 Wielding a level of power and influence unprecedented for a Mughal empress, she was granted honours and privileges never enjoyed by any of her predecessors or successors, such as having coinage struck in her name.
-It is wrongly assumed that her pre-eminence was in part made possible by her husband Jahangir's addiction to hunting, alcohol, and opium and his frequent ill-health.
-This reflects a Western, Eurocentric, and masculinist interpretation of what actually took place.
-Nur Jahan rose to the position of a co-sovereign not because of her husband's abdication or incapacity to rule, but rather due to her intellect, political skill, and the ability to forge strategic alliances in the imperial court.
+Jahangir had severe addictions to hunting, alcohol, and opium and he also had to contend with his frequent ill-health.
+Nur Jahan rose to power due to her intellect, political skill, and ability to forge strategic alliances in the imperial court in her husband’s negligence.